kyou00/TryHackMe/Kenobi/README.md

 #### Task 3: Gain initial access with ProFtpd

-> By using the `nc 10.10.64.81 21` command we can determine the version of the ProFTPD Server.
+> By using the `nc 10.10.64.81 21` command we can determine the version of the ProFTPD Server and connect to the server.

 - What is the version?
 	- `1.3.5`

-> I just search the version of proftpd which is `1.3.5` in the `exploit-db.com` then i get the answer for the next question
+> I just search the version of proftpd which is `1.3.5` in the `exploit-db.com` then i get the answer for the next question.

 - How many exploits are there for the ProFTPd running?
 	- `4`